gerardomedinaCSUF1/gerardomedinaCSUF1.github.io/index.md

 Lab 6 Part 1
 The other lab regarding the problem of a sandwich allowed me to practice the .at index line.
 The vector that contained the sandwich as well as the toppings allowed me to practice using a string inside a vector.
 I liked the ability to create a sandwich object with command line arguments.
+I also enjoyed being able to use the indexes to find where certain arguments are rather than having to manually type each time.

 Lab 8 Part 2
 I enjoyed part 2 of lab 8 since we had to draw a picture of dashes using a while loop as well as the use of a counter.
 I liked using the counter